cloudfoundry-incubator/kubecf/doc/Contribute.md

              some_random_ops
          ```

-     and then use `--set .Values.operations.custom[0]=configmap_name`
+     and then use

+         ```yaml
+         operations:
+           custom:
+           - configmap_name
+         ```

-     or equivalent as part of a kubecf deployment to include that ops
+     in the values.yaml (or an equivalent `--set` option) as part of a
-     file in the deployment.
+     kubecf deployment to include that ops file in the deployment.

   2. The second mechanism allows the specification of any custom BOSH
      property for any instancegroup and job therein.